Skip to content

 Each build deployment creates a new deployment record associated with the selected build.
 One build can contain image outputs for multiple app services.
 CI-triggered deployments can also skip post-deployment scripts for the built services when needed.

-A new deployment can be started manually from Apps > [App] > Deploys > New Deployment.
+A new deployment can be started manually from Apps > [App] > [Instance] > CI/CD > Deploys > New Deployment.

 In that flow you can:

-Skip rollback on failurewhen you want to inspect the failed state instead of restoring the previous deployment - choose which successful build to deploy for buildable services, as long as the build belongs to the same stack revision as the current app instance
+• choose which successful build to deploy for services with build sources, as long as the build belongs to the same stack revision as the current app instance

 If you deploy only a subset of services, Wodby applies that ordering only inside the selected set.